 Please give whatever you can afford by direct debit

-Or to our Ollie and Sarah half marathon JustGiving Campaign - runningforencourage
+Or to Sarah's half marathon JustGiving Campaign - runningforencourage

 You can find out more about EnCourage and what we offer by contacting the Coordinator, Gillie Jenkinson using the details below or the form opposite.

 Telephone: +44 (0) 1433 639032

 24 hour confidential voice mail and will tell you if the office is open.
 Gillie Jenkinson rarely has time to return voicemail messages so please email instead.
 Thank you.